 I will grant extensions only in limited cases and then only if requested at least twenty-four hours in advance (barring emergencies beyond your control).
 If any written assignment, which includes outlines, drafts, self-editing exercises, and citation exercises, is late without an extension, five penalty points against total semester points will be imposed for each such late assignment at the moment it is late and five points each 24 hours thereafter until all semester points are exhausted.
 Unexcused late attendance to any oral argument round (competition or practice) or the Health Law Moot Court brief scoring session will result in the same points penalty.
 I may also impose this or some penalty on late Workbook assignments or failure to prepare such assignments as directed.
-Late IMCC briefs are not subject to the five point sanction but are subject to the sanction listed in the Competition Rules.
+Late IMCC briefs are subject to the sanctions listed in the Competition Rules.
 An unexcused failure to turn in an IMCC brief, participate in oral arguments, or participate in the HLMC scoring session, will result in a failing grade for the course.